andreepratama27/campaign-project/README.md

 # Campaign Project

 This Project is created using Next JS.
-The reason is, I want to enable full SSR for this project, also want to get better performance instantly without needing to config or modify the project.
+The reason is, I want to enable full SSR for this project, also want to get better performance instantly without needing to config or too much modifying the project.
 For the styling mechanism, I combine SCSS & Tailwind CSS.
 Since this project is only have 3 days and need to be done as soon as possible, some of the component's style is using Tailwind CSS, and for a small component - I decide to use SCSS.

-This project is running by PNPM
+This project is running by PNPM.

 ## Library & Tools